bratekarate/gitlab-cli/README.md

 - Use `jq_remove [INDEX]` to remove an entry.
 Default is the last entry. `jq_remove a` to remove all.

 ## Examples
-Search merge requests by project name and assigneename, check diff with vim and merge.
-The prompt to merge it will appear after vim is closed:
+Search merge requests by project name and assignee name, check diff with vim and merge.
+The prompt to merge will appear after vim is closed:
 ```
 glmergetool -p testproject -a theassignee
 ```